SpaceX's latest rocket-recovery gambit misses

 The nose cone, or fairing, rests on the top of the rocket, and it acts as a shield for the satellites during launch.
 Once the rocket is in space, it splits into two and falls away.
 After most rocket launches, fairings are left to plummet back to Earth where the ocean becomes its graveyard.

-SpaceX's goal is to safely recapture the fairing before it crashes into the Pacific, with the hope of refurbishing it for use on a future flight and bringing down the company's bottom line.
+SpaceX's goal is to safely recapture the fairing before it crashes into the Pacific, with the hope of refurbishing it for use on a future flight and raising the company's bottom line.

 Related: Will Elon Musk's antics hurt his businesses?